Tile Cross Academy: Former schools

 The genesis of the school was three schools being built next to each other in Tile Cross, East Birmingham in the late 1950s.
 The famous Central Grammar School for Boys was founded in 1897 on Suffolk Street and relocated to Gressel Lane in September 1957.
 It was a three-form entry school with around 550 boys.
 During the Second World War half of the school was evacuated and shared with The West Monmouth High School for Boys at Pontypool under the Headship of Leslie Bradley, who had been appointed Headmaster in 1934.
 They returned in 1942 and reunited with the other half to a location in Bordesley Green.

 The City then created two new schools named Byng Kenrick Girls' Grammar School and Sir Wilfrid Martineau School (named after Wilfred Byng Kenrick and Wilfrid Martineau respectively, two men who had each been prominent local politicians and Lord Mayors of Birmingham).

 The two schools combined would not only cater for pupils who would have gained a place in a grammar school (See Grammar schools debate) and as well for local Birmingham children wanting the best in education.
 Its first headmaster, however, declared that it was his intention to compete and announced it was a bilateral rather than a secondary modern school (in contemporary parlance) and the school competed with its neighbours.
 Central Grammar School moved from Cherrywood Road to adjoin Byng Kenrick school for Girls and Sir Wilfrid Martineau.
-Byng Kenrick then almagamated with Central Grammar School and became Byng Kenrick Central.
+Byng Kenrick then amalgamated with Central Grammar School and became Byng Kenrick Central.